List of Tokyo Revengers episodes

-Tokyo Revengers is an anime television series based on the manga series of the same name by Ken Wakui.
-Produced by Liden Films, it is written by Yasuyuki Mutō, Yoriko Tomita, and Seiko Takagi.
-Koichi Hatsumi, Keiko Ōta, Satoki Iida and Hiroaki Tsutsumi are in charge of series direction, character designs, sound direction and music composition respectively.
+Tokyo Revengers is an anime television series based on the manga series Tokyo Revengers by Ken Wakui.
+Produced by Liden Films, it is directed by Koichi Hatsumi for the first three seasons and Maki Kodaira from the fourth onwards.
+Yasuyuki Mutō, Keiko Ōta, Satoki Iida and Hiroaki Tsutsumi are respectively in charge of series composition, character designs, sound direction and music composition.
 The 24-episode first season aired from April 11 to September 19, 2021.
-The series airs on MBS and is licensed Muse Communication in Southeast Asia and South Asia, streaming on the Muse Asia YouTube channel and Bilibili.
-Crunchyroll is streaming the series outside of Asia, including a Russian voice-over and Spanish, Portuguese, French, German, and English dubs.
-The English dub premiered on May 29, 2021.
+The series aired on Mainichi Broadcasting System and is licensed by Muse Communication in Southeast Asia and South Asia, with streaming on the Muse Asia YouTube channel and Bilibili.
 A series of anime shorts featuring chibi versions of the characters, titled (ちびりべ, ChibiReve), were produced by Studio Puyukai, which began airing on April 12, 2021.
+Crunchyroll streams the series outside of Asia, including a Russian voice-over and Spanish, Portuguese, French, German, and English dubs.
+The English dub premiered on its platform on May 29, 2021.
+In January 2026, it was announced that the English dub would make its broadcast television premiere in the United States on Adult Swim's Toonami programming block beginning on February 8, 2026.

-Three pieces of theme music are used for the first season of the anime series.
-Official Hige Dandism performed the opening theme song, "Cry Baby", which plays on all 24 episodes of the season while eill performed the series' first ending theme song "Koko de Iki o Shite" (ここで息をして) which plays for the first 12 episodes.
-The second ending, which plays on all remaining episodes of the season, is "Tokyo Wonder" performed by Nakimushi.
+Three pieces of theme music are used for the first season of the series.
+Official Hige Dandism performed the opening theme song, "Cry Baby", which plays on all 24 episodes of the season, while Eill performed the first ending theme song, "Koko de Iki o Shite" (ここで息をして), which plays for the first 12 episodes.
+The second ending theme song, which plays on all remaining episodes of the season, is "Tokyo Wonder", performed by Nakimushi.

-The second season, titled Tokyo Revengers: Christmas Showdown, aired from January 8 to April 2, 2023.
-Official Hige Dandism performed the opening theme song "White Noise" (ホワイトノイズ, Howaito Noizu), while Tuyu performed the ending theme song "Kizutsukedo, Aishiteru" (傷つけど、愛してる。).
-A third season, titled Tokyo Revengers: Tenjiku Arc, aired from October 4 to December 27, 2023.
-The opening theme song from the previous season is retained, while Hey-Smith performed the ending theme song "Say My Name".
+A second season, subtitled Christmas Showdown Arc, aired from January 8 to April 2, 2023.
+Official Hige Dandism performed the opening theme song, "White Noise" (ホワイトノイズ), while Tuyu performed the ending theme song, "Kizutsukedo, Aishiteru" (傷つけど、愛してる。).
+A third season, subtitled Tenjiku Arc, aired from October 4 to December 27, 2023.
+The opening theme song from the previous season is retained and used alongside updated visuals, while Hey-Smith performed the ending theme song, "Say My Name".

-In June 2024, it was announced that the anime series will have a sequel.
-A mini series, titled Dōwa Revengers (童話リベンジャーズ), was also announced, consisting of a Tokyo Revengers version of various fairy tales, and the first episode is based on Momotarō.
+In June 2024, it was announced that the series would receive a fourth season.
+A mini series, titled Dōwa Revengers (童話リベンジャーズ), was also announced, consisting of a Tokyo Revengers version of various fairy tales, with the first episode being based on Momotarō.
+The fourth season, subtitled War of the Three Titans Arc, will be directed by Maki Kodaira, replacing Hatsumi from the previous seasons, who is now handling series composition with Mutō.
+It is set to premiere on October 3, 2026.